spring-cloud/spring-cloud-function/spring-cloud-function-samples/function-sample-aws-native/README.md

 Start *AWS Dashboard* and navigate to **AWS Lambda** Services

 Click on `Create Function`.
 Enter `uppercase` for *function name*.
 For the runtime select `Provide your own bootstrap on Amazon Linux 2`.
 Make sure you select the proper architecture (`x86_64` or `arm64`).

 Click on `Create Function` again.

-Next you need to upload your project, so click on `Upload From` and point to the ZIP file that was created by the build process (in the target directory).
+Next you need to upload your project, so click on `Upload From` and point to the ZIP file that was created by the build process (in the `target` directory).

 Once the file is uploaded navigate to the `Test` tab.
-YOu can change the input data or use the default.
+You can change the input data or use the default.
 Basically you need to pas a String in a JSON format such as "hello" and you should see the output "HELLO".